jlengstorf/frontend-masters-intermediate-gatsby-project/README.md

 If you have a theme called `gatsby-theme-shared-nav` and want to override properties for any theme then on your main site create a file shadow inside src.

-To create a shadow for above create a file as follows: `src/gatsby-theme-shared-nav/styles/variable.css` to shadow the `variables.css` file
+To create a shadow for above create a file as follows: `src/gatsby-theme-shared-nav/styles/variable.css` to shadow the `variables.css` file.
+Here we treat the theme folder name as the base src folder for the theme.